GM to run robot cars in San Francisco without human backups

 The move follows last week's announcement from Waymo that it would open its autonomous ride-hailing service to the public in the Phoenix area in vehicles without human drivers.

-Waymo, a unit of Google parent Alphabet Inc., is hoping to eventually expand the service into California.
+Waymo, a unit of Google parent Alphabet Inc., is hoping to eventually expand the service into California, where it already has a permit to run without human backups.

-Cruise said its cars without human backups will circulate in selected San Francisco neighborhoods at first, then spread to the entire city.
-It's not clear, however, when it will offer rides.

-Ammann said that safely removing the driver is the true benchmark of a self-driving car, especially navigating one of the most difficult cities of the world for drivers.
+Cruise has reached the point where it’s confident that it can safely operate without humans in the cars, spokesman Ray Wert said.
+There’s no date for starting a ride service, which would require further government permission, he said.

+Cruise will go neighborhood-by-neighborhood in San Francisco and launch the driverless vehicles slowly before spreading to the entire city, he said.
+It will hold neighborhood meetings to answer people’s questions, he said.

+“We understand that this is a trust race as much as it is a technology race," Wert said.
+"This is absolutely about making sure that we’re doing this with San Francisco.”

-The moves by Waymo and Cruise, which are considered among the leaders in autonomous vehicles, are important steps in the march toward proliferation of self-driving cars.
+The moves by Waymo and Cruise, which are considered among the leaders in autonomous vehicle technology, are important steps in the march toward proliferation of self-driving cars.

 Progress toward autonomous vehicles slowed markedly after an Uber autonomous test SUV ran down a pedestrian in Tempe, Arizona, in 2018.